dazzlejim/AzureSandbox/README.md

 <br/><br/>

 ## **Overview**
 This guide is intended to provide considerations when designing an Azure sandbox solution for your organizations Microsoft Azure focused cloud development teams.
-It will guide you through a thought process which is intended to help map out the reguirements in a logical way and also to provide some ideas of how to meet the various sceanrios and needs of both the cloud development teams and Center IT Teams.
+It will guide you through a thought process which is intended to help map out the reguirements in a logical way and also to provide some ideas of how to meet the various scenarios and needs of both the cloud development teams and Center IT Teams.

 <br/>